kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 ## How pipeline isolation can be achieved, is it feasible at all?

 The goal of the TracePipeline is to push trace data to multiple destinations using a different set of processors or sampling strategies.
 How can an isolation of these pipelines be achieved based on the otel-collector?
 If one destination is down, can the other destination be continued?

+## Modularization - 3 modules or one telemetry module

+Benefits of one module
+- Shared caches for the controllers possible
+- less maintenance (3 images instead of one, think of security scanning, kube-builder updates)
+- shared packages possible without spending time in dependency tree maintenance

+Benefits of three modules
+- There are 3 independent domains sharing a lot of common things, it sounds more natural to model them individual
+- Feature selection (on/off) is natively supported (no sub-attributes which are doing something similar)

+## Modularization - Re-use the deployer library of the module-manager
+For managing the otel-collector deployment, can the new library of the module-manager be used already?
+Is deletion supported?
+What artifact format should be used?

+## Otel-Collector base setup
+What processors and extensions the base setup needs to use, what are the configuration options?